woctezuma/hidden-gems/README.md

 The quality measure comes from [SteamDB](https://steamdb.info/stats/gameratings/) and the popularity measure comes from [SteamSpy API](http://steamspy.com/api.php).

+To run the code, you will need:
+* data from SteamDB: `top_rated_games_on_steam.txt` (manually pasted)
+* data from SteamSpy: `steamspy.json` (automatically downloaded if the file is missing) The data is included along the code in this repository, as downloaded on June 30th.

 ## Requirements ##

 This code is written in Python 3.